stevealbertwong/tutorial_website/README.md

 sudo lsof -p `ps aux | grep mongodb | head -n1 | tr -s ' ' | cut -d' ' -f 2` | grep REG
 ## your database files will be present on the list

+mkdir -p /data/db/      ## -p: if parent does not exist, create parent as well